jkk/cantata/README.md

 ## Reasons Not to Use Cantata

 * An extra layer of abstraction between you and the database
-* Query expansion overhead (see `prepare-query` and query caching options for ways to mitigate this)
 * Query result processing overhead (not too bad, but there's room for improvement)
 * Executed SQL may not always be optimal
 * Some queries may be awkward or impossible to express in the Cantata query format